yohanchatelain/fmriprep/docs/outputs.rst

     The figure displays the cumulative variance explained by components for each of four CompCor decompositions (left to right: anatomical CSF mask, anatomical white matter mask, anatomical combined mask, temporal).
     The number of components is plotted on the abscissa and the cumulative variance explained on the ordinate.
-Dotted lines indicate the minimum number of components necessary to explain 50%, 70%, and 90% of variance in the nuisance mask.
-By default, only the components that explain the top 50% of variance are saved.
+    Dotted lines indicate the minimum number of components necessary to explain 50%, 70%, and 90% of the variance in the nuisance mask.
+    By default, only the components that explain the top 50% of the variance are saved.

 Also included is a plot of correlations among confound regressors.
 This can be used to guide selection of a confound model or to assess the extent to which tissue-specific regressors correlate with global signal.

 .. figure:: _static/sub-01_task-mixedgamblestask_run-01_confounds_correlation.svg
     :scale: 100%

     The left-hand panel shows the matrix of correlations among selected confound time series as a heatmap.
-Note the zero-correlation blocks near the diagonal;
+    Note the zero-correlation blocks near the diagonal; these correspond to each CompCor decomposition.
-    these correspond to each CompCor decomposition.
-The right-hand panel displays correlation of selected confound time series with the mean global signal computed across the whole brain; the regressors shown are those with greatest correlation with the global signal.
+    The right-hand panel displays the correlation of selected confound time series with the mean global signal computed across the whole brain; the regressors shown are those with greatest correlation with the global signal.
     This information can be used to diagnose partial volume effects.

 .. topic:: References